 The ASA (Academic Skills Assessment) assesses a student's reading comprehension and ability to write both a short essay and a longer one on a particular theme.
 The ASA is a diagnostic instrument, which students are encouraged to take before their first class.
-The E.I.
-Writing Specialist then scores it and provides a report back to each student (and the Deans), interpreting the score and offering advice on whether there are particular areas where work is needed in order to succeed in the EI.
+The Center for Academic Resilience & Success (CARS) Director scores it and provides a report back to each student (and the Deans), interpreting the score and offering advice on whether there are particular areas where work is needed in order to succeed in the EI.
 Scores of 3.0 (on a four-point scale) or higher are the best indicators of readiness for success in graduate theological study.

-The Administration communicates ASA scores confidentially to students.
+The CARS Director communicates ASA scores confidentially to students.
 Those who receive lower ASA scores are provided with advice on areas for growth and how to improve.
 Students would only take the ASA again if it were useful in furthering the process of improvement.
-The goal of the process, however, is not to 'pass the ASA,' but to acquire and use the skills it assesses in E.I. coursework.
+The goal of the process, however, is not to 'pass the ASA,' but to acquire and use the skills it assesses in E.I.

+coursework.